netsoftacademy/50DaysofDevOPs/2024/day30/README.md

  - How Amazon Bedrock Serivice works in AI

-  - Today Sessions Notes Chat GPT Prompts and Cheat Sheet for ChatGPT
+  - Today Sessions Notes ChatGPT Prompts and Cheat Sheet for ChatGPT
   - Link

   - Student work: Write an Article & post it on LinkedIn of Artifical Intelligence, Machine, Deep Learning, GAN & Amazon BedRock Service in AWS